fyndalf/redo-log-parser/README.md

 The required format is described in the .pdf file provided in this repository.

 The tool will ask for a root class, which can be entered using the terminal.
+The root class must be one of the discovered tables.
+For this purpose the discovered schema is displayed in the terminal.

 Afterwards, a new .xes log file will be generated next to the input log file.